 Introduction / History Many centuries ago, the Fulani tribes migrated from northern Africa and the Middle East into Central and West Africa.
 Most of them are still nomadic shepherds who travel with their flocks, in search of better grazing land.
 They are located in an almost horizontal strip across West Africa.
 The Sahara Desert forms their northernmost boundary, while the threat of tsetse flies control their movement to the south.
 Over the years, some of the Adamawa Fulani have advanced from being exclusively shepherds to being scholarly, influential leaders in their communities.

 The Fulani tribes are grouped and named according to their locations, occupations, and dialects.
 The Adamawa Fulani are the group of Fulani who live in Nigeria's Adamawa province.
 There are also Fulani groups found in Cameroon and Chad, but these trace their origins back to the Adamawa Fulani of Nigeria.
 They have lighter skin, thinner lips, and straighter hair than other African groups living near them.
-This might indicate that they are of Caucasian origin.

 What are their lives like?
 Although most of the Adamawa Fulani are shepherds, some also raise a few crops such as sorghum or corn.
 They trade with neighboring tribes for millet, yams, and peanuts.
 Milk is the main staple in their diet, and this distinguishes them from the tribes who do not milk their cattle.
 They also produce butter, which can be traded in the markets.